jorge2412/DataLake2/Windows 10/Universal Windows Platform/Session 3 - Hands On/readme.md

     _Updating the package logo_

-1. Now you will import a NuGet package that simplifies the handling of JSON data.
+1. Next, you will import a NuGet package that simplifies the handling of JSON data.
 In Solution Explorer, right-click **References** and select **Manage NuGet Packages...** from the context menu.

     ![Managing NuGet packages](Images/vs-manage-nuget-02.png)